paulorenaux/backendTest/README.md

 ## Code quality
-1. Your code should not have any Rubocop complain
+1. Your code should not have any Rubocop complain _some adjustments on rubocop are needed to ignore the gems in rails_

 ## Deliver
 1. The code should be hosted on Github in a public repository.
 2. The README should contain all instructions to run the test suite.
 3. The README should contain all instructions to run the application.
-4. Reply to this email with the URL from GitHub with your code.

 # Instructions